Soumya-Dey/PIG-Game/README.md

 # PIG GAME

-A simple board game made with vanilla javascript.
+A simple board game with a little twist made with vanilla javascript.

 ## Screenshots